fruitbox12/eth-router/README.md

 # node.js stuff

+The file `proxy.js` is a very small node application that does reverse proxying.
+It supports the WebSocket 'upgrade' event to server two protocols over the same connection.
+It also supports SSL termination for HTTPS on the frontend and HTTP on the back.

-HTTPS is not supported with geth but it can be tested with sending raw JSON data with a self-signed certificate via cURL.
+HTTPS with a self-signed certificate is not supported with geth as of `1.8.4-unstable` but it can be tested by sending raw JSON data with a self-signed certificate via cURL.
 Production deployment will use a verified cert.

 The following returns the sync status of the node